Print Using CSS

 }

-This CSS code will illiminate the advertisement from the print output.
+This CSS code will eliminate the advertisement from the print output.

 Final word